UoB-COMSM0166/2025-group-30/README.md

 ## Test

-For Haystacking, we primarily conducted black-box testing.
+For Haystacking, we primarily conducted black-box testing [[9]](#12-references).
 The test cases were designed using equivalence partitioning and focused on validating the core functionalities of the game.
 Testing covered five key areas: UI interaction, player movement control, game mechanics, score calculation system, and the special item system.

 As shown in the table below, all test cases passed, confirming that the core functions have been successfully implemented and are operating as expected.